sambhavi298/distributed-trainer/README.md

   - Loads the same model architecture
   - Processes a different shard of the dataset
   - Computes local gradients
-- Gradients are synchronized across workers using a custom all-reduce mechanism
+- Gradients are synchronized across workers using a custom all-reduce mechanism (synchronous and blocking)
 - Model weights remain consistent across workers

 ### Worker Orchestration